brunoanc/DivinityMachine/README.md

 To read more about the DOOM Eternal TGA format, click [here](https://wiki.eternalmods.com/books/reverse-engineering-file-formats/page/tga-file-extension-bimage).

-NOTE: As of now, this tool only supports BC1 format DDS files.
+NOTE: As of now, this tool only supports BC1 and BC5 format DDS files.

 ## Usage